ppy/osu-wiki/news/2018/2018-05-18-twc-finals-recap.md

 ### Finals Mappool

 There was bound to be diversity in the picks, since teams required a whole 7 map wins in order to win in this stage.
-As the work for the mappool selectors this year has come to an end, here is a closing comment from [mangomizer](https://osu.ppy.sh/users/1893718):
+As the work for the mappool selectors this year has come to an end, here is a closing comment from ::mangomizer::{ user-id=1893718 }:

 "It may come as a surprise to you that the Finals Mappool was the second mappool we started work on, immediately following Group Stage.
 This was done as a precaution to avoid having a repeat of the thermal runaway mappool that almost killed everyone last year.
 In spite of this, the Finals Mappool still ended up being extremely difficult – perhaps even more challenging than last year.
 We are thankful to have started this early, as it gave us more time to ensure the balance of the mappool.